matn7/CS-Notes/src/main/java/basic_java/README.md

 **What is a LinkedList**

 - LinkedList extends List and Queue interfaces.
-Other than operations exposed by Queue interface, LinkedList has the same operations as ArrayList.
+- Other than operations exposed by Queue interface, LinkedList has the same operations as ArrayList.
 - ArrayList uses an Array kind of structure to share elements.
-So inserting and deleting from an ArrayList are expensive operations.
+- Inserting and deleting from an ArrayList are expensive operations.
-However search of an ArrayList is faster than LinkedList.
+- However search of an ArrayList is faster than LinkedList.
 - LinkedList uses Linked representation.
-Each object holds a link to the next element.
-Hence insertion and deletion are faster than
+- Each object holds a link to the next element.
-ArrayList, but searching is slower.
+- Insertion and deletion are faster than ArrayList, but searching is slower.

 **HashMap, Collections.synchronizedMap, ConcurrentHashMap**

 - The Map object is an associative containers that store elements, formed by a combination of a unique identify key and a mapped value.
 - If very highly concurrent application in which may want to modify or read key value in different threads then it's ideal to use ConcurrentHashMap.
 - If multiple threads access a hash map concurrently, and at least one of the threads